t-d-k/LibreCrypt/README.md

  * Change of name to 'LibreCrypt'
  * Many UI bugs fixed - see [Issue 20](https://github.com/t-d-k/doxbox/issues/20)
- * Improved support for GPT partitioned discs. **LUKS partitions on GPT discs have not been tested and should be used with caution.**
+ * Improved support for GPT partitioned discs.
  * Improved new password dialog.
  * Improved partition information when running as non-admin.